Steve Morgan (businessman): Honours

 In 1992, Morgan was appointed Officer of the Order of the British Empire (OBE) for services to the construction industry.

 He is a fellow of the Institute of Builders, and holds honorary fellowships and doctorates at Cardiff University, Liverpool John Moores University, Glyndŵr University., Wolverhampton University, and University of Chester.
+In 2025 he received an honorary degree from the University of Liverpool.

 Morgan was appointed Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for philanthropic services.

 Personal life

 Morgan and his first wife Pamela divorced in 2000.
-They have two children together.
-Morgan also has a son with Janet Hill.
-Pamela Morgan Bell was included in the Sunday Times Rich List for 2007 and 2008, with a net worth of £110 million.
-In 2002, Morgan married his second wife, Fiona Boustead.
+They have two children together, Ross and Lindsey.
+Morgan also has a son with Janet Hill, Mark Hill.
+In 2002, Morgan married his second wife, Fiona Boustead with whom he has a daughter, Goldie and son, Red.
 They divorced in 2013.
-In 2016, he married businesswoman Sally Toumi, with whom he operates the Steve Morgan Foundation.
+In 2016, he married businesswoman Sally Toumi, with whom he has a stepson Hugo.

 Morgan owns a second home on the Caribbean island of Antigua.
-The 2019 Sunday Times Rich List estimated his net worth at £950 million, an increase of £8 million from 2018.
-The 2020 edition of the Rich List estimated his net worth at £751 million, a fall of £199 million on the previous year.
-Morgan is a lifelong Liverpool FC supporter, having followed the club from the days of Bill Shankly.
+The 2024 Sunday Times Rich List estimated his net worth at £915 million.

 In February 2019, Morgan received an apology and damages from the Daily Mail after being falsely accused of buying Redrow properties at an undervalue.
 He commented, having brought a libel claim at the High Court in London, "It is a shame that it has taken 18 months for justice to be served and for the Daily Mail to recognise its wrongdoing, however, I am pleased the record has now been set straight and that we may now draw a line under this issue."
 The damages were paid towards adapted minibuses for two special needs schools.